Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 - Celotex RS5000 insulation boards:

-- Reynobond PE aluminium composite cladding panels, with polyethylene core.
+- Reynobond PE aluminium composite cladding panels, where ‘PE’ indicates that they have a polyethylene core.

 The basic layout is shown simply in this diagram from the Daily Mail.
 The insulation boards are attached to the concrete wall, and covered by the cladding, with a cavity in between: